freakyfelt/could-could/README.md

 # @freakyfelt/could-could

-could-could is yet another authorization library built atop [JsonLogic](https://jsonlogic.com), a JSON-based schema and library that allows for boolean algebra to defined and executed against a context.
+could-could is yet another authorization library built atop [JsonLogic](https://jsonlogic.com), a JSON-based schema and library that allows for conditional statements to be defined and evaluated against a context.
 This allows for more complex rules based on who the principal (e.g. user/service) is, what state a resource is in (e.g. block an action if the resource is in a `closed` state), or a combination of factors.
 The same policy can then be consumed in frontend apps as well as backend apps, potentially in any language supported by JsonLogic.

 ## Features

-- Compiles policies at resolver create time for predictable performance
+- Generates the set of policies ahead of time for predictable performance
 - Allows for defining policies across `environments` (e.g. `development`, `production-use1`, etc) as well as `actions` (e.g. `create`, `kitty:PetKitty`, etc) on a given resource type.
 Policies will be merged with an `or` so any one matching policy is sufficient
 - Provides for both `allow` and `deny` constraints. `deny` constraints will always take precedence
 - Allows for a context to be provided when evaluating the policy, allowing for more complex conditional logic